yuri/ngcourse/handout/09-unit-testing-services.md

 ## An Asynchronous Test

 So, we want to check what the promise resolves too, but this only will happen *later*.
-One solution is to setup an asynchronous promise.
+One solution is to set up an asynchronous promise.

 So, we need to use an asynchronous test that would wait for the promise to resolve.